chaos-bodensee/lektor-image-resize/README.md

 installation](https://www.getlektor.com/docs/plugins/) section of the Lektor documentation.

-Then, create a config file called `configs/thumbnail-generator.ini` and add a few sections for images.
-The section names can be whatever you want, the final images will be called `imagename-sectionname.ext`.
+Then, create a config file called `configs/image-resize.ini` and add a few sections for images.
+The section names can be whatever you want, the final images will be called `imagename-sectionname.jpg`.
 For example, this config file:

 ```ini